Hi! I’m Lisette.

 And my goal is to help others understand that they no longer need to shrink their bodies or their lives.

 I’ve written for Recovery Warriors since 2017 and was the Editorial Manager for 13 months.
-In Fall 2021 I began training with Isabel Foxen Duke at The Center for Weight Neutral Coaching to pursue certification as a Diet Recovery Coach.
+In Spring 2022 I became Certified as a Weight Neutral Coach and a Diet Recovery Coach from The Center for Weight Neutral Coaching.

 I’m passionate about helping folks break free from diet-culture so they can live a life aligned with their soul’s purpose.
 Whether you’re stuck in the yo-yo dieting cycle of hell, struggling with the diet/binge cycle, or are someone with a history of an eating disorder who’s in “recovery” but still not at peace with your food or body….
 I want to help you.Lisette Hoschek